Thomann DNA

 Sync

 Every team has some form of a daily or weekly update meeting.
-All of thomann.io gathers once a month for the Assembly.
+All of thomann.io gathers once a quarter for the Assembly.
 This is our all-hands update format.

 Reflection

 Each team is obligated to reflect regularly.
 Retrospectives and project recaps are our means of choice.
-If your team does not have a coach of its own, please contact the agile community for support.
+If your team does not have a coach of its own, please get in touch with the agile unit for support.

 One department of many